 The steering’s on the light side, too, which is good when you’re weaving around city streets - a little less reassuring on motorway driving.
 There’s also a slight visibility issue with the combination of smallish windows and wide windscreen pillars limiting how much you can see from the driver’s seat.

 Driver and passenger comfort seem to have been high on Vauxhall’s list of essential features for the car

-There is plenty of headroom both in the front and the back of the car and room for a part of 5, thanks to the lack of transmission tunnel making it more comfortable for the middle passenger.
+There is plenty of headroom both in the front and the back of the car and room for a part of five, thanks to the lack of a transmission tunnel making it more comfortable for the middle passenger.

 The dashboard is relatively clear with most things being controlled via the infotainment screen.
 Easy and intuitive to use, this also has a little ledge underneath to help steady your hand when trying to select options.

 While the interior is generally quite plush, there are certain areas where Vauxhall have obviously tried to economise.
 Door pockets are made from rather flimsy plastic.
 The small windows also tend to make it quite dark inside so it might be worth looking for one of the models with a panoramic sunroof.

 As a car that is firmly aimed at families, you’d expect plenty of boot space and other storage solutions – and that’s what you’ll get.

 The boot capacity is in line with other SUVs in the category and should offer enough space for most owners.
 The floor of the boot also has two options to let you move it higher or lower depending on how much space you need.
 There are also other handy features like reasonably-sized pockets for odds and ends and a 12v socket.

 In the car itself, there are a couple of cup holders, a pretty decent arm-rest box and extra space in the centre console, perfect to hold your road-trip snacks.